bjoerni79/PatoSim/README.md

 All opcodes are tested via Unit Tests on my Core I5 using Windows 10 and Dotnet core using little endian coding.

 ## How to Run
 The simulator is a console base programm and only supports Opode at the moment.
 Starting the console app without additional parameters shows the syntax of the arguments.
 Please find the OpCodeSamples in the RiscVSim project for sample files.

+## Documentaion
-Please find the Wiki for additional infos.
+Please find the documentation at the Wiki

 ## What's next?
 The milestone 3 is in progress and the goal is to reach the next milestone.